Quality of Provided Services

 Determine the indicator's value by using the following methodology:

-1) Define the main Quality Standards the supported service providers should meet, such as (in the case of veterinarians) "cool chain is ensured for all administered vaccines" or "syringes are disposed of into designated places."
+1) Define the main Quality Standards the supported service providers should meet, such as (in the case of veterinarians) "cool chain is ensured for all administered vaccines" or "syringes are disposed of in designated places".

 Important Comments

-3) Always ensure that all data collectors have the same understanding of what exactly the given standards mean.
+2) Always ensure that all data collectors have the same understanding of what exactly the given standards mean and when they can be considered either fully, largely or partially met.